getmoro/moro/README.md

 your start of the day is set at 9:00
 ...
 ```
-1. When you are about to leave work you say moro once more, and you find out how long you have worked!
+2. When you are about to leave work you say moro once more, and you find out how long you have worked!
 ```
 $ moro
-Your end of the day registered as:  17:15

- Today looks like this:

 Your end of the day registered as:  17:15